monostream/emporium-docs/getting-started/emporium-cli.md

-# Empporium CLI
+# Emporium CLI

-The **Emporium CLI** provides a suite of tools to enhance interaction a emporium instance and application lifecycle of emporium Apps:
+The **Emporium CLI** provides a suite of tools to enhance interactions with Emporium instances and application lifecycle of Emporium Apps:

 ## Emporium Setup
 - **Emporium installation:** Install Emporium on your Kubernetes cluster.
-- **Cluster Status:** View the status of your Empporium cluster.
+- **Cluster Status:** View the status of your Emporium cluster.
 - **Local Tools:** Install necessary Kubernetes tools locally (kubectl, helm, git, etc.).

 ## Emporium App Lifecycle Management
 - **Check and Update Dependencies:** Easily check and update dependencies.
 Can be integrated with build pipelines for automatic application updates.
-- **Scaffold Apps:** Assists in getting started with your custom emporium applications.
+- **Scaffold Apps:** Assists in getting started with your custom Emporium applications.

 ## Cluster Operations & Development
 - **Catapult:** Proxy services within the cluster.
 - **Debug-Node:** Launch a pod on a specified node with full access to host namespaces and filesystem.
 - **Tunnel:** Establish a network tunnel within the cluster (default: 10.0.0.0/8).

-## Installation

-On Linux and macOS it can be installed with the following command.

 ## Installation